-(1803 Middelburg – 1862 Kleve) Sailing ships off the coast, a finely drawn landscape, enlivened in the foreground by a sailing ship on the shore and another in the background, which is being loaded directly.
-The artist, who studied at the Amsterdam Art Academy, went to Kleve in 1834, where he founded his own academy in 1841, from which the Kleve Romantic Art emerged.
-Koekkoek repeatedly received honors from 1829 onwards and is considered one of the most important and successful landscape painters of the 19th century with international renown.
+(1803 Middelburg - 1862 Kleve) Sailing ships off the coast, a finely drawn landscape, enlivened in the foreground by a sailing ship on the shore and one in the background that is loading directly.
+The artist, who studied at the Amsterdam Art Academy, moved to Kleve in 1834, where he founded his own academy in 1841, from which Kleve Romantic art emerged.
+Koekkoek received honors repeatedly from 1829 onward and is considered one of the most important and successful landscape painters of the 19th century with international fame.
 Pencil on paper.
-L. and signature; 23.5 cm x 28.5 cm (cut-out in the mat).
+L. and signed; 23.5 cm x 28.5 cm (cut in mat).

 Heinrich Bürkel